mlehotay/ier/README.md

 This repository contains a curated subset of the larger IER project, including the core theoretical documents, worked examples, and exploratory applications.

+For similarly named but unrelated philosophical theories, see [Naming and Disambiguation](NAMING.md).

 ## Repository Structure